matteogobbi/MGScreenshotHelper/README.md

 ## License

-MGConferenceDatePicker is available under the MIT license.
+MGScreenshotHelper is available under the MIT license.